Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 Can I go to university after studying a T Level?

-Yes.
-T Levels are nationally-recognised qualifications and worth UCAS points, therefore are accepted by universities and other education providers.
+Yes!
+T Levels are nationally-recognised level 3 qualifications and are worth UCAS points.
+Therefore, these courses are highly valued by universities and other education providers.

 How do T Levels differ from an apprenticeship?